digitaldemocracy/dd-Data3.0/AnalyticalTables/CountQuestions/README.md

 ### Notebooks
 These explain the process of creating and training the classifier.
 They are not necessary for generating engagement counts, but are helpful for anybody who wants to follow along or make changes.
 - **Exploration and Preprocessing.ipynb**
     - This file contains a basic exploration of the dataset as well as some preprocessing for the features.
 It modifies the dataset and pickles a new version, so it is necessary to be run prior to any of the classifer notebooks.
+The last bit of this code is dependent on Stanford Core NLP, but there are instructions in the notebook.
 <br><br>
 - **Build Classifier with Context Features.ipynb**
     - File contains the steps for building a classifier based just on the context features, (ie ignoring the step features).